List of awards and nominations received by Idina Menzel: Tony Awards

 In 1996, Menzel was nominated for the Tony Award for Best Featured Actress in a Musical for her role as Maureen Johnson in the Rent.
 In 2004, she won the Tony Award for Best Actress in a Musical for her role as Elphaba in Wicked.
 She was nominated again in 2014 for her performance as Elizabeth Vaughan in the musical If/Then.

 Film and Television Awards

+Daytime Emmy Awards

+In 2023, she won the Daytime Emmy Award for Outstanding Daytime Special as a host of Recipe for Change: Standing Up to Anti-Semitism.

 Teen Choice Awards

 She was nominated in 2010 for Choice Music: Group for Glee and in 2014 for Choice Music: Single for Let it Go.
 She also won one for Choice Animated Movie: Voice for Frozen.

 Satellite Award

 In 2014, she was nominated for Best Original Song for Let it Go.

 Behind the Voice Actors Awards

 Menzel won Best Female Vocal Performance in a Lead Role and Breakthrough Voice Actress of the Year for Frozen in 2014.

 Music Awards

 American Music Awards

 She won the American Music Award for Top Soundtrack for the Frozen soundtrack in 2014.